mlpack/mlpack/doc/user/bindings/cli.md

         [--output_model_file <string>]
 ```

 A utility to perform feature scaling on datasets using one of sixtechniques.
 Both scaling and inverse scaling are supported, andscalers can be saved and then applied to other datasets.
-[Detailed documentation](#preprocess_scale_detailed-documentation)
+[Detailed documentation](#preprocess_scale_detailed-documentation).